hanjingo/doc/NOTE/SOFTWARE_ENGINEERING/chapter2.md

 There are four main activities in the requirements engineering process:

-1. `Feasibility study` An estimate is made of whether the identified user needs may be satisfied using current software and hardware technologies.
+1. `Feasibility study:` An estimate is made of whether the identified user needs may be satisfied using current software and hardware technologies.
 The study considers whether the proposed system will be cost-effective from a business point of view and if it can be developed within existing budgetary constraints.
-2. `Requirements elicitation and analysis` This is the process of deriving the system requirements through observation of existing systems, discussions with potential users and procurers, task analysis, and so on.
+2. `Requirements elicitation and analysis:` This is the process of deriving the system requirements through observation of existing systems, discussions with potential users and procurers, task analysis, and so on.
-3. `Requirements specification` Requirements specification is the activity of translating the information gathered during the analysis activity into a document that defines a set of requirements.
+3. `Requirements specification:` Requirements specification is the activity of translating the information gathered during the analysis activity into a document that defines a set of requirements.
-4. `Requirements validation` This activity checks the requirements for realism, consistency, and completeness.
+4. `Requirements validation:` This activity checks the requirements for realism, consistency, and completeness.

 ### Software design and implementation